 My friend Ruth Durack lived in this house the last five years of her life.
 The photographs above show the house much as I remember it.
-To this day it is the most humane house I’ve ever been in.
+To this day it remains the most humane house I’ve ever been in.

 • • •

 Some further information and resources but first, big thanks to Jonathan and Josh for their contributions to this post.

 - State Library of Western Australia resource for notable Perth architects

 - Ruth Durack, Glick House 1, Glick House 2

 - A Thematic History Of Government Housing In Western Australia